Presumptive Disability Payments

 - Cerebral palsy

 - Stroke that caused inability to walk or use a hand or arm

-For help getting the disability benefits you need, contact a trusted Phoenix disability benefits lawyer today to schedule a free consultation.
+For help getting the disability benefits you need, contact a Phoenix Social Security Disability benefits lawyer today to schedule a free consultation.
 We can help you appeal a denied claim to get you the help you need.